The L3 CNC Shop will temporarily be closed on Sundays

 The CNC/Machine Shop at 2 West 13th Street (see map) supports both digital and manual machining with various equipment such as multiple ShopBot mills and CNCs, as well as multiple manual vertical mills and machining lathes.
 With proper training and supervision, students can use this equipment to fabricate projects to high levels of precision out of foams, wood products, plastics, waxes and metals.

 The CNC/Machine Shop also has a Casting and Epoxy Room (more info below) for plastic casting and rubber mold making, and there is a spray booth and airbrush room down the hallway.
 These facilities have ventilation for working with certain materials, but students must still use appropriate Personal Protective Equipment and only work with materials from the Approved Materials List, unless given direct approval from the shop manager.

 Before students can use the CNC Machine Shop, they must attend a mandatory safety orientation.
 Please note that this orientation is separate from the Wood or Metal Shop safety orientation.
 We’re including the safety orientation at the beginning of all CNC tutorials for the time being.
 If you only need access to the Casting Room, please check in with the Technician ahead of time if you have not had a previous orientation.
 We can often give a quick safety orientation if the shop is not busy.

 We provide hands-on tutorials for the CNC equipment.
-Students must attend one of the tutorials and complete a short assignment before they are cleared to use the CNC equipment in the CNC/Machine Shop (the CNC Shop in the 25 East 13th St. building has a drop off service for students who do not want to run their own files).
+Students must attend one of the tutorials and then complete a short assignment before they are cleared to use the CNC equipment in the CNC/Machine Shop (the CNC Shop in the 25 East 13th St. building has a drop off service for students who do not want to run their own files).
 Tutorials take place in the CNC Shop on the 3rd floor of the 2 W 13th St. building and last around 2 hours to complete, with the assignment after the tutorial will take one to two hours to complete, and must be completed during a homework sign up time within 2 weeks of doing the tutorial.
 More information will be given during the tutorials.

 In order to use the Casting Room, students must wear goggles, a tyvek suit and a respirator with appropriate cartridges.
 These items are all sold in the Making Center Material Store.